 Wesleyan Investment Foundation (in name) was started in 1959 when the Church Builder's Revolving Fund of the Wesleyan Methodist Church changed its name to Wesleyan Investment Foundation.
 The predecessor body of the Church Builder's Revolving Fund of the Wesleyan Methodist Church was started in 1955 as a response to churches that were experiencing difficulty in obtaining financing for church building projects from local banks.
-We continue to serve that purpose today by providing financing for Churches and CROs and their capital projects and general purchasing needs so that these Churches and CROs can fulfill the vision of reaching their communities for Christ.
+We continue to serve that purpose today by providing financing primarily for Churches and CROs and their capital projects and general purchasing needs so that these Churches and CROs can fulfill the vision of reaching their communities for Christ.
 From time to time, we have sought to further that goal by aligning ourselves with like-minded Churches and CROs.
 The first of these activities occurred in 1968, when a CRO affiliated with The Pilgrim Holiness Church started in 1946 merged with and into us.
-Most recently, we affiliated with another CRO, the Converge Cornerstone Fund ("Cornerstone") and recently merged Cornerstone with and into us.
-For more detail, see "Affiliation and Merger with Converge Cornerstone Fund" below.